ImageMagick/Usage-Markdown/basics/index.md

 With the stronger emphasis by IM on image sequences, especially within parenthesis, it is no surprise that a set of new image operators have been provided to manipulate the image lists.

 The arguments to these operators are numbers indexing the image list, starting with zero ('`0`') for the first image, and one ('`1`') for the second image, and so on.
 However if you give a negative index, the images are referenced from the end (last image added) of the image list.
-That is a index of '`-1`' is the last image in the current image list (generally the last image read or created), '`-2`' for the second last and so on.
+That is an index of '`-1`' is the last image in the current image list (generally the last image read or created), '`-2`' for the second last and so on.

 #### `-delete {index_range_list}` {#delete}